hurricanemark/es6-node-express-template/README.md

 npm run transpile

-You’ll see a new folder pop up.
+Youï¿½ll see a new folder pop up.